Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Experiments

-datasets, SKD-TSTSAN achieves good recognition results for all categories.
+In addition, the confusion matrices in Fig. \ref{fig5} report the results of SKD-TSTSAN on multiple datasets.
+From Fig. \ref{fig5}, it can be observed that SKD-TSTSAN achieves strong performance on the 3-category MER task for the composite dataset.
+Specifically, the CASME II dataset shows the best recognition results, while the "Positive" category on the SAMM dataset and the "Negative" category on the SMIC dataset exhibit relatively weaker performance.
 On the MMEW dataset, SKD-TSTSAN performs well on the 4-class MER task.
 On the 6-class MER task, SKD-TSTSAN has poor recognition performance for the “Fear” and “Sadness” samples.
 One of the main reasons is the small number of samples for the “Fear” and “Sadness” emotion categories.
 Besides, different emotion categories may correspond to the same AU.
 For example, both “Fear” and “Surprise” expressions appear in AU5 (“Upper Lid Raiser”), while “Fear” and “Disgust” expressions both involve AU4 (“Brow Lowerer”), as shown in Fig. \ref{fig6}.
 Therefore, samples labeled as “Fear” are easily misclassified as “Surprise” and “Disgust” categories, which have larger sample sizes.
 On the CAS(ME)$^3$ dataset, the performance of SKD-TSTSAN is also affected by the imbalanced class distribution.
 For the 3 and 4 emotion categories, SKD-TSTSAN has poorer recognition performance on “Positive”, which has fewer samples.
 For the 7 emotion categories, SKD-TSTSAN performs better in the “Disgust”, “Others”, and “Surprise” categories.
-One of the reasons for the poor performance on the CAS(ME)$^3$ dataset is that the onset frame annotations of some samples are the same as the apex frame annotations.
+One of the reasons for the poor performance on the CAS(ME)$^3$

+dataset is that the onset frame annotations of some samples are the same as the apex frame annotations.
 This results in no motion information in the optical flow between them, leading to misclassification.